jrepp/vec/README.md

 ## `vec_init(v)`
 Initialize the fields of a vector, this must be called before the vector can be used.
 This function only clears the fields of the vector and does not allocate memory.
-If the fields of the vector are contained in another structure simply using `memset(ptr, 0, sizeof(mystruct))` or `mystruct *p = calloc(1, sizeof(mystruct))` are sufficient.
+If the fields of the vector are contained in another structure simply use `memset(ptr, 0, sizeof(mystruct))` or `mystruct *p = calloc(1, sizeof(mystruct))` are sufficient.

 ## `vec_init_with_fixed(v, ptr, capacity)`
-Initialize the fields of a vector with a pre-existing fixed type array.
+Initialize the fields of a vector with a pre-existing fixed-type array.
 This allocation will not be grown by default.
 ```c
 int arr[32];